 You are required to pay a project submission fee to Oxford Brookes University with any project submission.
-The Oxford Brookes University RAP submission fee for period 23 is £115, and £135 for Period 24.
+Please see above for details.
 This fee is subject to increase in subsequent submission periods.

 The fee should be paid online when uploading your project.
 Should you experience any difficulties with the online payment facility, or you are unable to pay in this way, please contact acca@brookes.ac.uk.
-Please note that no RAP will be accepted without a submission fee.
+Please note that no RAP will be marked without a submission fee being received.